Trumpeter swan

-The trumpeter swan (Cygnus buccinator) is a species of swan found in North America.
+The trumpeter swan (Cygnus buccinator), or simply the trumpeter, is a species of swan found in North America.
 The heaviest living bird native to North America, it is also the largest extant species of waterfowl, with a wingspan of 185 to 304.8 cm (6 ft 2 in to 10 ft 2 in).
-It is the American counterpart and a close relative of the whooper swan (Cygnus cygnus) of Eurasia, and even has been considered the same species by some authorities.
+It is the American counterpart and a close relative of the whooper swan (Cygnus cygnus) of Eurasia and has even been considered the same species by some authorities.
 By 1933, fewer than 70 wild individuals were known to exist; extinction seemed imminent until aerial surveys discovered a Pacific population of several thousand trumpeter swans around Alaska's Copper River.
 Careful reintroductions by wildlife agencies and the Trumpeter Swan Society gradually restored the North American wild population to over 46,000 birds by 2010.

 Taxonomy

 The trumpeter swan was formally described in 1831 by the Scottish naturalist John Richardson in the fourth volume of American Ornithology; or, The Natural History of Birds Inhabiting the United States by Alexander Wilson and Charles Bonaparte.
 Richardson coined the current binomial name Cygnus buccinator.
 A description by Richardson was also published in Fauna Boreali-Americana, or, The Zoology of the Northern Parts of British America by William Swainson and Richardson.
 Although the volume has 1831 printed on the title page, it was in fact not published until 1832.
 The etymology of the species name, buccinator, comes from the word bucina, a specific type of military trumpet.
 The trumpeter swan is monotypic, meaning that no subspecies are recognised.